rallekralle11/Project_Epi/README.md

 With such "amazing" features as:

-ESD protection taken from the official A. micro(most components are taken from the micro).
+Data line ESD protection taken from the official A. micro(most components are taken from the micro).

 No fuse.